thelastpickle/cassandra-reaper/README.md

 * repairParallelism:

+  Defines the default type of parallelism to use for repairs.
   Repair parallelism value must be one of: "sequential", "parallel", or "datacenter_aware".
-  Defines the default type of parallelism to use for repairs.
-For Cassandra 1.x the default is "parallel", for 2.x versions "sequential", and in versions after 2.12, there is a third option called "datacenter_aware".
-You can override this setting when calling the Reaper per repair run.
-  If you try to use "datacenter_aware" in clusters that don't support it yet, Reaper will fall back to using "sequential" for those clusters.
+  If you try to use "datacenter_aware" in clusters that don't support it yet (older than 2.0.12), Reaper will fall back into using "sequential" for those clusters.

 * repairIntensity: